fivdi/lcd/README.md

-"Hello, World!" is five characters too long for an 8x1 display, but by moving the cursor to the ninth column, turning autoscroll on, and displaying a new character every 300 milliseconds the text can be scrolled onto the screen character by character.
+"Hello, World!" is five characters too long for an 8x1 display, but by moving the cursor to the ninth column, turning autoscroll on, and displaying a new character every 300 milliseconds the text can be scrolled onto the display character by character.
 Note that an 8x1 display actually has eighty columns but only eight of them are visible.